-This EBS presents an overview of existing environmental conditions on the McKinney Group B Parcels on the basis of available information.
-Information that is available about environmental conditions on the McKinney Group B Parcels has been gathered and summarized.
-Findings of the EBS for the McKinney Group B Parcels include:
+This EBS presents an overview of existing environmental conditions on the McKinney Group C Parcels based on available information.
+Information that is available about environmental conditions on the McKinney Group C Parcels has been gathered and summarized.
+Findings of the EBS for the McKinney Group C Parcels include: